Chris Masters (writer): Degrees and honours

 Jonestown won the 2007 Queensland Premier's Literary Awards Literary Work Advancing Public Debate – the Harry Williams Award.
 It also won the 2007 Walkley Book Award for the best non-fiction book.

 No Front Line: Australia's Special Forces At War in Afghanistan was shortlisted for the 2018 Walkley Book Award.

+Flawed Hero: Truth, Lies and War Crimes won the 2024 Australian Political Book of the Year award.

 Writing

 Masters has written four books.
 His first Inside Story, published in 1992, told of the stories behind some of his Four Corners programs.
 His second, Not for Publication, published in 2002, again dealt with his television work.
 His third book was called Jonestown and finally a book about the Australian soldier called Uncommon Soldier.

-Jonestown
+Masters' work also played a key role in bringing down Ben Roberts-Smith.

+Jonestown: The Power and the Myth of Alan Jones

 In 2002, Masters profiled radio personality Alan Jones for an episode of Four Corners, and then went on to write a biography titled Jonestown: The Power and the Myth of Alan Jones.
 On 29 June 2006, ABC Enterprises decided to cancel publication of Masters' manuscript; ABC Enterprises director Robyn Watts stated that publication was being withdrawn because it would "almost certainly result in commercial loss, which would be irresponsible".
-This was widely believed to be a veiled reference to the fact that Jones' lawyers had threatened an expensive defamation lawsuit if the book reached publication.
+This was widely believed to be a veiled reference to the fact that Jones's lawyers had threatened an expensive defamation lawsuit if the book reached publication.
 ABC program Media Watch reported that the decision to cancel publication had been made not by ABC Enterprises but by the ABC Board.
 Many ABC personalities have criticised the Board's decision, and indeed wrote a petition against it, with signatories including Richard Glover and Phillip Adams.

-Mike Carlton, a Sydney radio broadcaster and rival to Jones, suggested on 2UE during his show of 5 July 2006 that the book might detail homosexual encounters on Jones' part and Jones' lawyers had told the ABC that Masters' materials were "replete with false and inappropriate sexual innuendo".
-Certainly, in Jonestown Masters advances the theory that Jones' attempt to deny his sexuality is a defining feature of his personality, and provides an explanation for many aspects of his behaviour – including, for example, his interest in mentoring young male athletes.
-His explanation of much about Jones by reference to his sexuality left Masters open to charges of homophobia, which friendly commentators (in an ironic effort to defend Jones' reputation) have exploited.
+Mike Carlton, a Sydney radio broadcaster and rival to Jones, suggested on 2UE during his show of 5 July 2006 that the book might detail homosexual encounters on Jones's part, and Jones's lawyers had told the ABC that Masters' materials were "replete with false and inappropriate sexual innuendo".
+Indeed, in Jonestown, Masters advances the theory that Jones's attempt to deny his sexuality is a defining feature of his personality, and that it provides an explanation for many aspects of his behaviour, including, for example, his interest in mentoring young male athletes.
+His explanation of much about Jones by reference to his sexuality left Masters open to charges of homophobia, which friendly commentators (in an ironic effort to defend Jones's reputation) have exploited.

 The ABC's refusal to publish the book did not delay it for long; Masters had little difficulty in finding publishers willing to take it on, and Allen & Unwin released it in October 2006.
 Lengthy excerpts were also published in The Sydney Morning Herald.